nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### Internet standards ###

-Clients and servers SHALL be conformant to the following Internet Engineering Task Force (IETF) Request for Comments (RFCs) which are the principal technical standards that underpin the design and development of the internet and thus FHIR's APIs.
+Clients and servers **MUST** be conformant to the following Internet Engineering Task Force (IETF) Request for Comments (RFCs) which are the principal technical standards that underpin the design and development of the internet and thus FHIR's APIs.

-- Transport level integration SHALL be via HTTP as defined in the following RFCs: [RFC 7230](https://tools.ietf.org/html/rfc7230), [RFC 7231](https://tools.ietf.org/html/rfc7231), [RFC 7232](https://tools.ietf.org/html/rfc7232), [RFC 7233](https://tools.ietf.org/html/rfc7233), [RFC 7234](https://tools.ietf.org/html/rfc7234) and [RFC 7235](https://tools.ietf.org/html/rfc7235).
+- Transport level integration **MUST** be via HTTP as defined in the following RFCs: [RFC 7230](https://tools.ietf.org/html/rfc7230), [RFC 7231](https://tools.ietf.org/html/rfc7231), [RFC 7232](https://tools.ietf.org/html/rfc7232), [RFC 7233](https://tools.ietf.org/html/rfc7233), [RFC 7234](https://tools.ietf.org/html/rfc7234) and [RFC 7235](https://tools.ietf.org/html/rfc7235).
-- Transport level security SHALL be via TLS/HTTPS as defined in [RFC 5246](https://tools.ietf.org/html/rfc5246) and [RFC 6176](https://tools.ietf.org/html/rfc6176).
+- Transport level security **MUST** be via TLS/HTTPS as defined in [RFC 5246](https://tools.ietf.org/html/rfc5246) and [RFC 6176](https://tools.ietf.org/html/rfc6176).
-- HTTP Strict Transport Security (HSTS) as defined in [RFC 6797](https://tools.ietf.org/html/rfc6797) SHALL be employed to protect against protocol downgrade attacks and cookie hijacking.
+- HTTP Strict Transport Security (HSTS) as defined in [RFC 6797](https://tools.ietf.org/html/rfc6797) **MUST** be employed to protect against protocol downgrade attacks and cookie hijacking.

 {% include roadmap.html content="The NHS Digital is currently evaluating how [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/) (CORS) will be handled for web and mobile based applications." %}

 ### Endpoint resolution ###

-Clients SHALL perform a sequence of query operations against existing Spine services to enable FHIR endpoint resolution.
+Clients **MUST** perform a sequence of query operations against existing Spine services to enable FHIR endpoint resolution.

-1. Clients SHALL perform (or have previously performed) a PDS lookup for a patient.
+1. Clients **MUST** perform (or have previously performed) a PDS lookup for a patient.
-	1. Using the PDS results the client SHALL determine the patient's primary GP organisation.
+	1. Using the PDS results the client **MUST** determine the patient's primary GP organisation.
-2. Clients SHALL perform (or have previously performed) a SDS lookup using the ODS code of the patient's primary GP organisation.
+2. Clients **MUST** perform (or have previously performed) a SDS lookup using the ODS code of the patient's primary GP organisation.
-	1. Using the SDS results the client SHALL determine the Principal GP system responsible for hosting the most up to date GP care record.
+	1. Using the SDS results the client **MUST** determine the Principal GP system responsible for hosting the most up to date GP care record.
 		1. [EMIS Health](http://www.emishealth.com/)
 		2. [INPS](http://www.inps.co.uk/)
 		3. [Micotest](http://www.microtest.co.uk/)
 		4. [TPP](http://www.tpp-uk.com/)
-2. Clients SHALL construct a [FHIR Service Root URL](#ServiceRootURL) suitable for access to a GP vendor's FHIR server.
+2. Clients **MUST** construct a [FHIR Service Root URL](#ServiceRootURL) suitable for access to a GP vendor's FHIR server.
 For GP Connect access to the Principal GP systems will be via the [Spine Security Proxy](#SpineSecurityProxy) and as such the URL will need to be pre-pended with a Proxy Service Root URL.

-{% include tip.html content="Where a practitioner (with a valid SDS User ID) or organisation (with a valid ODS Code) record already exists with-in the local system the details associated with these existing records may be used for display purposes." %}
+{% include tip.html content="Where a practitioner (with a valid SDS User ID) or organisation (with a valid ODS Code) record already exists with-in the local system the details associated with these existing records **MAY** be used for display purposes." %}

 ### [Security](https://www.hl7.org/fhir/DSTU2/security.html) ###

-TLS SHALL be used for all data exchange.
+TLS **MUST** be used for all data exchange.
 The TLS communications are established prior to any HTTP command/response, so the whole FHIR interaction is protected by the TLS communications.

 The security of the endpoints of the TLS communications must be risk-managed, so as to prevent inappropriate risks (e.g. audit logging of the GET parameters into an unprotected audit log).

 #### [Authentication](https://www.hl7.org/fhir/DSTU2/security.html#authentication) ####

-The FHIR&reg; standard specifies that users/clients/servers may be authenticated in any way desired.
+The FHIR&reg; standard specifies that users/clients/servers **MAY** be authenticated in any way desired.
 However, for web-centric use, oAuth ([RFC 6749](http://tools.ietf.org/html/rfc6749)) is recommended but not mandated by the FHIR&reg; standard.

-For the purpose of GP Connect FoT clients and servers SHALL authenticate using TLS Mutual Authentication (MA) utilising client certificates provided by the NHS Digital for this purpose.
+For the purpose of GP Connect FoT clients and servers **MUST** authenticate using TLS Mutual Authentication (MA) utilising client certificates provided by the NHS Digital for this purpose.

 ### [System conformance](https://www.hl7.org/fhir/DSTU2/conformance.html) ###

-Servers SHALL provide a read-only FHIR Conformance resource that identifies all of the profiles and operations that the server supports for each resource type.
+Servers **MUST** provide a read-only FHIR Conformance resource that identifies all of the profiles and operations that the server supports for each resource type.

-A servers conformance statement SHALL be available using the following [conformance interactions](http://hl7.org/fhir/http.html#conformance):
+A servers conformance statement **MUST** be available using the following [conformance interactions](http://hl7.org/fhir/http.html#conformance):

 ```
 GET [base]/metadata {?_format=[mime-type]}